WASdev/sample.batch.bonuspayout/README.md

 ### Import POJO project and build EAR

-1. Import **BonusPayout** project into Eclipse via *Import->Existing Projects into Workspace* **Note:**  If you have compile failures, then the server environment was probably not defined correctly
+1. Import **BonusPayout** project into Eclipse via *Import->Existing Projects into Workspace*
+    - **Note:**  If you have compile failures, then the server environment was probably not defined correctly
 2. Right click the **BonusPayout** project, select **Generate->Java Batch Packaging Code**
 3. Export BonusPayoutControllerEAR project via Export -> EAR file
-    - ** Important** .. the file name MUST be exported with the name of **BonusPayoutControllerEAR.ear** exactly as shown.
+    - **Important: ** The file name MUST be exported with the name of **BonusPayoutControllerEAR.ear** exactly as shown.

 ## Deeper look at Application